kuntalg97/CG-in-OpenMM/README.md

 # CG-in-OpenMM
-Implementation of CG potentials in OpenMM
+Implementation of CG potentials in OpenMM.